Navi-nk/course-dbt/greenery/week3_readme.md

 ### Part 4: Install a package (i.e. dbt-utils, dbt-expectations) and apply one or more of the macros to your project.

-- Answer: Yes used the dbt-expectations package to add tests, dbt-utils and codegen i had used in earlier weeks.
+- Answer: Yes used the dbt-expectations package to add tests, dbt_utils and codegen I had used in earlier weeks.

 ### Part 5: Show (using dbt docs and the model DAGs) how you have simplified or improved a DAG using macros and/or dbt packages.